Introduction to Dental Bone Grafts

 Yes.
 Grafting can be done in many clinical situations, but the most successful, and the easiest, grafts are done at the time of extraction.
 If you wait, bone will shrink, and it’s always harder to rebuild bone, than to preserve it.

 What is a Sinus Lift?

 When your upper premolars and molars are removed, the bone starts shrinking form 2 directions: above (the sinus) and below.
 Eventually, there might not be enough bone to put implants into.
 That’s when we do a special procedure called a sinus lift, which adds bone between the upper jaw bone and the thin membrane lining the sinus.
-The extra bone is added in order to stabilize the bone you have and adds to it.
-To do this, the sinus area is actually lifted from your jaw so there’s a space where extra bone graft material can be put in.
+The extra bone is added in order to stabilize the bone you have and add to it.
+To do this, the soft lining membrane of the sinus is gently lifted,making a space for bone graft material to go.
 Once in, the lifted tissue is closed with stitches and allowed to heal.
-We usually allow at least 4 months for this bone to heal before placing the implants, but sometimes we can do the sinus lift and place the implants at the same time.
+We usually wait 4-6 months for this bone to heal, before placing the implants.
+Sometimes we can do the sinus lift and place the implants at the same time.
 A 3D x-ray is used to decide on the best way for you.